roryl/lucee-book/mixins.md

 ![](basicMixin.png)

 ###Lifting & Copying Functions
-The include method assumes that the functions to mixin are in a .cfm template.
+The include method described above assumes that the functions to mixin are in a .cfm template.
 However, what if the function are a part of an existing component that can be used independently, but which you also want to mixin that functionality into another component?
 To achieve this, we make use of the fact that in Lucee, [functions are first class citizens](https://rorylaitila.gitbooks.io/lucee/content/first_class_functions.html)

 Consider this additional component: